JannieI/canvas-workstation-V3/src/app/roadmap.md

 7. Flag visible if it has a Note, Data Quality issues
 8. Consider Widget Templates - could be a way to make graphs easier, or standardise the look and feel in the company ...
+9. Quick Widget: when creating Dataset, click a button to get a best guess Wizard - Make this really easy.

 **Shapes**